Overview (for pilgrims)

 FAQs

-U.S. citizens: No visa required for stays up to 90 days in Schengen (incl.
-Poland).
-Passport must be valid for the entire stay (recommended: at least 6 months).
+U.S. citizens: Visa-free for up to 90 days in the Schengen Area (including Portugal).
+Passport should be valid for the duration of stay (recommended: 6 months).

-EU/EEA citizens: May travel with ID card or passport.
+EU/EEA citizens: May enter with national ID or passport.

 Rosary, prayer book.